ahhreggi/campfire-api/README.md

         best_answer: number, // comment_id of the 'best_answer'
         author_first_name: string, // undefined if post is marked as anonymous and user is not privileged
         author_last_name: string, // undefined if post is marked as anonymous and user is not privileged
-        author_avatar_url: string, // undefined if post is marked as anonymous and user is not privileged
+        author_avatar_id: number, // '1' if post is marked as anonymous and user is not privileged
         pinned: boolean,
         views: int, // TODO: total number of times post has been viewed
         anonymous: boolean, // if poster has request anonymity